-Near Pittsburgh is the Rochester-Monaca Bridge or is it the Monaca-Rochester Bridge?
+Near Pittsburgh is the Rochester-Monaca Bridge…or is it the Monaca-Rochester Bridge?
 Well, the name depends on the outcome of the annual football game between the two rival high schools of Rochester and Monaca.
 Besides bragging rights, the winner gets to put their school’s name first.

 The Bridge to Nowhere

-Perhaps the most notorious of Pittsburgh bridges was not a bridge at all.
+Perhaps the most notorious of Pittsburgh bridges is not a bridge at all.
 What became known as ‘The Bridge to Nowhere’ was actually an unfinished portion of what would eventually become the Fort Duquesne Bridge.
 Construction began on the new bridge in 1959, but due to delays in acquiring right of ways for the ramps to the bridge, the new bridge ended in mid-air.
 Eventually it was completed, in 1969, but not before a 21-year-old chemistry major from the University of Pittsburgh drove his car off the bridge in 1964 and landed safely on the other side.

 So whether you want to traverse a hollow, span a river or just drive off a bridge that doesn’t go anywhere, there’s sure to be a bridge in Pittsburgh for doing just that.